 The most significant estimate inherent in the preparation of our consolidated financial statements is the valuation of our portfolio investments and the related amounts of unrealized appreciation and depreciation.
-As of December 31, 2010 and 2009, approximately 78% and 80%, respectively, of our total assets represented investments in portfolio companies valued at fair value (including the investment in the Investment Manager).
+As of March 31, 2011 and December 31, 2010, approximately 74% and 78%, respectively, of our total assets represented investments in portfolio companies valued at fair value (including our investment in the Investment Manager).
 We are required to report our investments at fair value.
-We adopted the provisions of the Accounting Standards Codification ("Codification" or "ASC") 820, Fair Value Measurements and Disclosures in the first quarter of 2008.
+We follow the provisions of the Accounting Standards Codification ("Codification" or "ASC") 820, Fair Value Measurements and Disclosures ("ASC 820").
 ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value, and enhances disclosure requirements for fair value measurements.

-Our portfolio strategy calls for us to invest primarily in illiquid securities issued by private, LMM companies.
-These LMM portfolio investments may be subject to restrictions on resale and will generally have no established trading market.
-We determine in good faith the fair value of our LMM portfolio investments pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by our Board of Directors and in accordance with the 1940 Act.
+Our portfolio strategy calls for us to invest primarily in illiquid securities issued by private, LMM companies as well as privately placed debt securities issued by private, middle market companies that are generally larger in size than the LMM companies.
+These portfolio investments may be subject to restrictions on resale and will generally have no established trading market.
+We determine in good faith the fair value of our portfolio investments pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by our Board of Directors and in accordance with the 1940 Act.
 We review external events, including private mergers, sales and acquisitions involving comparable companies, and include these events in the valuation process.
-Our valuation policy and process are intended to provide a consistent basis for determining the fair value of the portfolio.
+Our valuation policy and process is intended to provide a consistent basis for determining the fair value of the portfolio.

 For valuation purposes, control investments are composed of equity and debt securities for which we have a controlling interest in the portfolio company or have the ability to nominate a majority of the portfolio company's board of directors.
 Market quotations are generally not readily available for our control investments.
 As a result, we determine the fair value of control investments using a combination of market and income approaches.
 Under the market approach, we will typically use the enterprise value methodology to determine the fair value of these investments.
 The enterprise value is the fair value at which an enterprise could be sold in a transaction between two willing parties, other than through a forced or liquidation sale.
 Typically, private companies are bought and sold based on multiples of earnings before interest, taxes, depreciation and amortization, or EBITDA, cash flows, net income, revenues, or in limited cases, book value.
 There is no single methodology for estimating enterprise value.
 For any one portfolio company, enterprise value is generally described as a range of values from which a single estimate of enterprise value is derived.
 In estimating the enterprise value of a portfolio company, we analyze various factors, including the portfolio company's historical and projected financial results.
 We allocate the enterprise value to investments in order of the legal priority of the investments.
 We will also use the income approach to determine the fair value of these securities, based on projections of the discounted future free cash flows that the portfolio company or the debt security will likely generate.
 The valuation approaches for our control investments estimate the value of the investment if we were to sell, or exit, the investment, assuming the highest and best use of the investment by market participants.
-In addition, these valuation approaches consider the value associated with our ability to control the capital structure of the portfolio company, as well as the timing of a pote
+In addition, these valuation approaches consider the value associated with our ability to control the capital structure of the portfolio company, as well as the timing of a potential exit.